WinnieH111/COMP3004_A1/README.md

 - JavaFX UI does not support File input at this moment.
 - Thanks to this example, I have the chance to start checking other references and to learn the basic JavaFX knowledge

+Installation:
+- Java 1.8 or above is required for JavaFX runs appropriately
+- Junit 4.12 is used in this project

 Learning Process:
 - Learnt Junit and TDD from beginning, explore related libraries and dependencies
 - Learnt JavaFX from beginning